datafordemocracy/PublicInterestData2018/questions.md

 7. Are black children more likely to be placed with relatives than other children?
 Do they spend more time in out of home placement?
 8. Is there a correlation between race and the decision to send the case to either investigation or family assessment?
 Given that family assessments don’t make a finding that stays in the parent’s records while investigations do, this could be a potential disparity in outcomes for the parents.
 9. Is there a correlation between response priority and race?
+10. What factors are related to the initial decision of screening in or out a child when they are referred?
+11. Which race has the most cases?
+12. Who is more likely to report a case? (we can advocate people in that industry to work harder in this area, so that more children will be helped)
+13. Which months are more likely to receive more meaningful contact?
+14. Will there be a relationship between "Face to Face Count" and the Case Begin and End Date?
+Does more contact with DSS bode for a better, same, or worse outcome for the child?
+Are there racial disparities in contact with DSS?

 ## Initial data questions
 Questions about the data from the codebook: